drug-design/course/docs/chapters/peptidomimetics.md

 ##### &beta;-Peptides

-&beta;-peptides are oligomers build of &beta;-amino acids, which include one extra carbon in the backbone unit.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/beta-peptides-c0127661'><i class='fa fa-play' aria-hidden='true'></i></button>&beta;-peptides are oligomers build of &beta;-amino acids, which include one extra carbon in the backbone unit.
 The effects of substituents on the conformation of &beta;-amino acids have been the subject of extensive experimental and theoretical studies and are here summarized.
 In general, a gauche conformation around the &#920; torsion angle of the C2-C3 bond (see figure) will lead to helical or turn-like structures of the &beta;-peptides whereas a trans conformation will lead to a sheet-like structure.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer